DashineePARMANUM/statistics-projects-summer-2025/SQL_Data_Querying/SQL_Docs/SQL_Report.md

 - Created a lookup table to join team information with player data.
 - Applied sorting, window functions, and summary views to extract meaningful insights.
 - Added a constraint to ensure player ages are valid (positive).
+- All SQL work was conducted using the pgAdmin application, connected to a local PostgreSQL server.

 ---
 ## 4. Key Insights
 - The top 5 heaviest players in the dataset are C.C.
 Sabathia (290 lbs), Chris Britton (278 lbs), Frank Thomas (275 lbs), Bobby Jenks (270 lbs), and Andrew Sisco (260 lbs).